 Once their batteries are fully charged, you would need to manually resume the cleaning because both robot vacuums do not automatically resume an interrupted cleaning session.

 Both robot vacuums offer a spot cleaning mode, wherein they go in a spiral to concentrate on cleaning a small area.

-Both the Shark Ion Robot 750 and the Roomba 890 support voice command.
-If you have an Amazon Alexa speaker or Google Assistant, you can just your robot vacuum to start cleaning or to go back to its charging dock.
+Both the Shark Ion Robot 750 and the Roomba 890 support voice control commands.
+If you have an Amazon Alexa speaker or Google Assistant, you can just your robot vacuum to start cleaning or to go back to its docking station.

 Full bin indicator

 When the dustbin becomes full, the Roomba 890 will let you know.
 This will preclude you from having to guess if you need to empty the dust bin or not.
 This feature is not found on the Shark Ion Robot 750, wherein you are expected to empty the dustbin after each cleaning run.

 It is very easy to take out the dust bin on the Shark Robot; just detach the bin from the side and throw away the dirt and dust.